 A

-The price for TTCs is typically expressed in terms of cents on the dollar of the face value of the credits.
-For example, TTCs being sold at a 5% discount are priced as $0.95.
+The price for TTCs is typically expressed in cents on the dollar of the face value of the credits.
+For example, TTCs sold at a 5% discount are priced at $0.95.

-The price on any particular TTCs is subject to negotiation and dependent on a number of factors.
-Considerations such as the type of credit, type of technology, project size, purchase amount, creditworthiness of the seller, presence of indemnities and/or insurance are among the factors with implications to the overall risk profile.
+The particular price for given TTCs is subject to negotiation and depends on a number of factors.
+Considerations such as the type of credit, type of technology, project size, purchase amount, creditworthiness of the seller, and the presence of indemnities and/or insurance all affect the overall risk profile.
 The more risk involved, the greater the discount should be.

-While there is variation to each unique purchase, a general price range to consider for TTCs is from $0.90 to $0.96.
+While there is variation in each unique purchase, a general price range to consider for high-quality TTCs is from roughly $0.90 to $0.96.
+Pricing has become more dispersed; investment-grade sellers and certain credit types command the strongest pricing, while smaller or non-investment-grade deals price lower.

 Q